-The College also reports its share of the pension liability for the State Board Retirement Plan in accordance with GASB No. 68, Accounting and Financial Reporting for Pensions and Related Assets.
-This is a change in assumptions from prior years.
+The College also reports its share of the pension liability for the State Board Retirement Plan.

-Post-Employment Benefits Other Than Pensions (OPEB) - For purposes of measuring the net OPEB liability and deferred outflows/inflows of resources related to OPEB, and OPEB expense, information about the fiduciary net position of the College's OPEB Plan and additions to/deductions from the OPEB Plan's fiduciary net position have been determined on the same basis as they are reported by the Plan.
+Post-Employment Benefits Other Than Pensions (OPEB) - For purposes of measuring the net OPEB liability and deferred outflows/inflows of resources related to OPEB, and OPEB expense, information about the fiduciary net position of College' OPEB Plan and additions to/deductions from the OPEB Plans' fiduciary net position have been determined on the same basis as they are reported by the Plan.
 For this purpose, the College's OPEB Plan recognizes benefit payments when due and payable in accordance with the benefit terms.
 Investments are reported at fair value, except for money market investments that have a maturity at the time of purchase of one year or less, which are reported at cost.